hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 ### Static Table (non-sortable)

-If you have your own content and don't want to use a model, you can still benefit from the components themselves.
+If you have your own content and don’t want to use a model, you can still benefit from the components themselves.
 Here is an example of such an invocation in a template:

 ```handlebars{data-execute=false}
 <!-- app/templates/components/table.hbs -->